 Ben Affleck doesn’t need us.
 He’s got a directorial career of three strong movies from three outings.
 He has a movie star spouse.
 He has two Oscars, one for both his downstairs and upstairs toilet, and he gets to tell his kids that he’s Batman without having to lie.
 Furthermore, it’s scary to think how good the boxset of his directorial work is going to be in 30 years’ time.

-But the resurgence of the Affleck, culminating in his Best Picture winning movie Argo, and his casting as Batman in Batman Vs Superman, overlooks the fact that his CV is hardly short of really good films, really good choices, and some really good performances.
-Whilst most of the press he's endured this week has been people on the internet telling him he's spoiled a film that won't come out for two years, his body of work serves him better than he's often given credit for.
+But the resurgence of the Affleck, culminating in his Best Picture winning movie Argo, and his casting as Batman in Batmand some really good performances.
+Whilst most of the press he’s endured this week has been people on the internet telling him he’s spoiled a movie that won’t come out for two years, his body of work serves him better than he’s often given credit for.